kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 ihelp
 ```

-To get help on a specific command, usch as `iuserinfo`:
+To get help on a specific command, such as `iuserinfo`:
 `ihelp iuserinfo` or `iuserinfo -h`

 If you would like to know the setting details you can execute the following command: